waza-ari/monolog-mysql/README.md

 # Examples

-Given that `$pdo` is your database instance, you could use the class as follows:
+Given that `$pdo is your database instance, you could use the class as follows.
+For details about the context/name of a logger please refer to the [monolog documentation](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md).

 ```php
 //Import class